davidgasquez/kaggle-airbnb/README.md

 you have already downloaded and placed the *competition data* in the correct
 folder:

-1. Run `preprocessing.py` to generate the files, `processed_train_users.csv` and
+1. Run `preprocessing.py` to generate the files `processed_train_users.csv` and
 `processed_test_users.csv`.
-Those files contains the processed user and sessions data.
+Those files contains the processed and encoded users and sessions data.

 2. Run `gradient_boosting.py` to generate the submission file.